Please contact the fellowship director:

 The UCSD EMS Fellowship is designed to provide emergency medicine physicians licensed in the US the opportunity to be educated and trained in the administrative, medical oversight and field aspects of EMS systems.
 Individuals successfully completing our one-year ACGME accredited fellowship will obtain sufficient didactic and practical knowledge to work and excel as a medical director of an EMS agency, an EMS researcher, or an Emergency Department-based EMS specialist.
 Our program became accredited effective July 1, 2013.

 The UCSD EMS Fellowship is a 12-month fellowship that includes all required components of an accredited EMS program, including field care delivery, administrative oversight, administrative and academic projects, offline and online medical direction, and disaster medicine.
-We partner with agencies including the City of San Diego Fire-Rescue Department, County of San Diego EMS, Mercy Air, and AMR to ensure a sufficiently broad experience coupled with strong expertise.
+We partner with agencies including the City of San Diego Fire-Rescue Department, County of San Diego EMS, Mercy Air, AMR, and the Children's Hospital Emergency Transport (CHET) team, to ensure a sufficiently broad experience coupled with strong expertise.

 - City of San Diego Fire-Rescue Department